Qatar Airways wants to swap Airbus A320neos for A321neos, new delivery date

 The airline said in May it was cutting frequencies on more than a dozen routes from its Doha hub because of delivery delays of new aircraft from Airbus.

 Qatar Airways announced on Oct.
-7 an order for as much as $18.6 billion worth of Boeing (BA.N) jets, including a letter of intent for 60 narrow body 737 MAX 8 jets valued at $6.9 billion.
+7 an order for as much as $18.6 billion worth of Boeing (BA.N) jets, including a letter of intent for 60 narrow-body 737 MAX 8 jets valued at $6.9 billion. [nL2N1CD144]

 The A320 and 737 compete in the largest segment of the aircraft market.

-At least some of those 737 MAXs will go to Meridiana, to which Qatar Airways is talking over taking a 49 percent stake, Al Baker said.
+At least some of those 737 MAXs will go to Italy's Meridiana, with which Qatar Airways is talking about taking a 49 percent stake, Al Baker said.

-Italy's second biggest airline would have "nearly 50 aircraft" within the first five years of Qatar Airways' stake purchase, he added.
+Italy's second biggest airline would have "nearly 50 aircraft" within the first five years of Qatar Airways' stake purchase, he said.
 The fleet would be a mix of either Airbus or Boeing wide body jets and 737s.

 Al-Baker told Bloomberg on Nov.
-6 that he expected the acquisition to finalize in January.
+6 that he expected to finalize the stake purchase in January.
 The deal is dependent on a number of unspecified conditions being met.

-(Writing by Alexander Cornwell Editing by Louise Heavens and Mark Potter)
+(Writing by Alexander Cornwell; editing by Mark Potter and Jason Neely)